Communication Management Track

 Many La Salle University alums who have studied in the Communication Management track have embarked on careers in corporate communication at health-care and pharmaceutical companies, nonprofit organizations, and communication and media training firms.
 Other possible careers include event planning, human resources and diversity management, social services, law, and education.

 This track’s coursework emphasizes how communication competence is achieved through analysis, problem solving, teamwork, and conflict management.
-Writing for business is also emphasized.

 Communication Management Capstone (COM 415) features an individual project during the senior year in which a real-world communication issue is solved.
 The work can be used as a case study and example of experience during job interviews.